diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 - Manage six engineers while remaining the hands-on technical lead, providing technical direction, mentoring the team, and leading interviews for engineering hires.
 - Own the platform roadmap and engineering standards, aligning infrastructure priorities with product and operational needs.
-- Designed and implemented a multi-environment AWS platform covering networking, IAM, EKS, DNS, monitoring, centralized governance, and secure connectivity through VPN integrations.
+- Designed and implemented a hybrid, multi-environment platform spanning AWS and on-premises infrastructure, covering networking, IAM, EKS, DNS, monitoring, centralized governance, and secure connectivity through VPN integrations.
 - Standardized EKS and self-managed Kubernetes lifecycle management through reusable Terraform, Crossplane, Helm, and Argo CD blueprints, improving consistency across environments and reducing manual operations.
 - Introduced developer self-service and automated delivery workflows with Backstage, GitHub Actions, and Atlantis, supported by Vault and External Secrets for secrets management.
 - Established centralized metrics, logs, and distributed tracing with OpenTelemetry, Grafana, Mimir, Loki, and Tempo to improve platform visibility and incident investigation.